 About the Online Modules

-Welcome to the online modules for migrants and migrant workers from Afghanistan, Bangladesh, Iraq and Pakistan!
+Welcome to the online modules for migrants and migrant workers from Afghanistan, Bangladesh, Iraq, Tajikistan and Pakistan!

 Your decision to work abroad is like every other decision in your life: make sure you know your goal and how to get there.
 The ability to earn bigger salaries when working abroad sounds very attractive.
 However, the decision to migrate elsewhere or to stay in your country is not an easy one, and you need practical preparations and a good plan for moving to a new country while preventing your worries turning into reality.